 10) Copy of your Itinerary

 I love to keep a printed copy of our daily itinerary with us each day.
-That way, even if our technology fails us, we can still remember the times of our FastPasses and lunch reservations.
+That way, even if our technology fails us, we can still remember the times of our lunch reservations or other important times.

 11) Disney Movies